djana/goodtoknow/leaflet.md

 ***
 ### GtK #2 –  Use of a WMS in another projection system
 ##### What’s the issue?
+Incorrect BBOX for the WMS Request.
+See an example here: http://jsfiddle.net/3zda53ug/
+Not sure if this is not also a QGIS Server issue?
 ##### Why is it so?
 ##### How to solve it?
 ##### A few hints